Gigs with Guarantees: Achieving Fair Wage for Food Delivery Workers: Preliminaries and Problem Formulation

 \begin{definition}[Work and Active Times] $\wt_v^t$ is the time spent by a delivery agent $v$ till time $t$ servicing orders, i.e., either traveling or waiting for assigned orders.
 The {\em active time} $\at_v^t$ (in hours) of the agent is the time for which they log in to the system till time $t$. $\wt_v$ and $\at_v$ are the total {\em work time} and total {\em active time} of agent $v$ over their entire shift. \end{definition}

 In all of the models we compare, the agent incomes are proportional to their work times.
 So in order to guarantee income to agents, our new proposed algorithm guarantees that they get enough work.

-\begin{definition}[Work Guarantee Ratio] The {\em work guarantee ratio} $\wgr_v$ for a delivery agent $v$ is the fraction of time the platform guarantees that the agent will be working in the system for every unit of active time.
+\begin{definition}[Work Guarantee Ratio] The work guarantee ratio $\wgr_v$ of a delivery agent $v$ is the amount of work time guaranteed by the system to agent $v$ per unit active time.
 Note a work guarantee naturally translates into an income guarantee since the payment is a function of the work. \end{definition}

 \begin{definition}[Work Guarantee] The {\em work guarantee} $\wg_v^t$ for a delivery agent $v$ is the amount of work (in hours) the platform guarantees to the agent till time $t$, i.e., $\wg_v^t = \wgr_v \times \at_v^t$.
 The total {\em work guarantee} $\wg_v$ of agent $v$ is given by $\wg_v = \wgr_v \times \at_v$. \end{definition}